confluentinc/librdkafka/INTRODUCTION.md

 #### Leader change

-There are some corner cases where an Idempotent Producer has outstanding ProduceRequests in-flight to the previous leader while a new leader is elected.
+There are corner cases where an Idempotent Producer has outstanding ProduceRequests in-flight to the previous leader while a new leader is elected.

 A leader change is typically triggered by the original leader